dwrobel/flatcam/README.md

 - fixed tools shortcuts not working anymore due of the new toogle parameter for the .run().
 - finished preparing for internationalization for the files: FlatCAMEditor, FlatCAMGUI
 - finished preparing for internationalization for the files: FlatCAMObj, ObjectUI
+- sorted the languages in the Preferences combobox

 7.03.2019